 Prepping for a trip to Paris?
 Be sure to check out my Favorite Movies to Watch Before you go to Paris

 Also be sure to visit our post about the Classic Things to Do in Paris

-And our pick for Best Luxury Apartment to Stay in Paris and also the Best Luxury Hotel in Paris
+And our pick for the Best Luxury Hotel in Paris

 *I was invited for a complimentary dinner as part of a hotel tour.
 As always my opinions herein are my own.
 I visited many other restaurants on a complimentary basis while I was in Paris and only write about the ones that I truly believe are fantastic*